zalando/postgres-operator/docs/reference/operator_parameters.md

 * **logical_backup_s3_endpoint**
   When using non-AWS S3 storage, endpoint can be set as a ENV variable.

+* **logical_backup_s3_sse**
+  Specify server side encription that S3 storage is using.
+If empty string is specified, no argument will be passed to `aws s3` command.
+Default: "AES256".

 * **logical_backup_s3_access_key_id**
   When set, value will be in AWS_ACCESS_KEY_ID env variable.
 The Default is empty.